makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

-    ﬁt the histogram of eigenvalues, ρ(λ), to a truncated PL, ρ(λ) ~ λ α ; λ \in [λ min ; λ max] (13) where λ max is the largest eigenvalue of X = W T W, and where λ min is selected automatically to yield the best (in the sense of minimizing the K-S distance) PL ﬁt
+    ﬁt the histogram of eigenvalues, ρ(λ), to a truncated PL, ρ(λ) ~ λ α ; λ \in [λ min ; λ max] (13) where λ max is the largest eigenvalue of X = W T W, and where λ min is selected automatically to yield the best PL ﬁt (best in the sense of minimizing the K-S distance)
 * Each of these quantities is deﬁned for a given layer W matrix.
 See Fig. 1
 * To avoid confusion, let us clarify the relationship between α and α^
-  * We ﬁt the ESD of the correlation matrix X to a truncated  PL, parameterized by 2 values: the PL exponent α, and the maximum eigenvalue λ max
+  * We ﬁt the ESD of the correlation matrix X to a truncated PL, paramed by 2 values: the PL exponent α, and the maximum eigenvalue λ max
   * The PL exponent α measures the amount of correlation in a layer weight mx W
     * valid for λ ≤ λ max, and it is scale-invariant, ie it does not depend on the normalization of W or X